Skip to main content

 MC-LAG redundant connection

 MC-LAG (Multi-chassis link aggregation group) — Multi-chassis link aggregation.
-Redundant connectivity to LAN and Internet access switches, improves infrastructure fault tolerance.
-Only LAN connectivity can be reserved for prebuilt configuration servers.
-Redundancy is not available for all configurations.
+It redundantly connects to LAN and Internet access switches, increases infrastructure resilience.
+Only LAN connectivity can be reserved for off-the-shelf configuration servers.
+Reservations are not available for all configurations.

-Configure MC-LAG is only available for servers that have a redundant NIC and MC-LAG in their configuration.
+Customize MC-LAG can only be used for servers that have a redundant NIC and MC-LAG in their configuration.

 For servers with redundant MC-LAG connectivity, Selectel ensures that one of the access switches is always available, including during scheduled maintenance.

-The server connects to two independent switches over an aggregated Ethernet link (LAG, Etherchannel).
-The LACP 802.3ad protocol is used for connectivity and link aggregation is configured on the server side.
-In this case, two links from the access switches to the server will be active at the same time.
+The server is connected to two independent switches via a LAG (Link Aggregated Ethernet Channel).
+LACP 802.3ad protocol is used for connection and channel aggregation is configured on the server side.
+In this case, two links from the access switches to the server will be active simultaneously.

 Connection speed